lvsgate/lvs-dpdk/README.md

 #Prerequisites
 - Intel x86 CPU
-- NIC which support flow director
+- NIC which support flow director, if you want to run on multi-cores
 - lvs-dpdk has been compiled and tested on Centos 7.2 with 3.10 kernel

 # Build steps